 - Onsite Inspection of In-progress Units completed by NDEE Technical Monitors that are BPI Certified Quality Control Inspectors to provide technical guidance or assistance to Subgrantees and to verify compliance with program installation requirements.
 Some Subgrantees are monitored each month, while others are monitored more infrequently depending on production and identified needs to address quality and/or health and safety concerns.
 A minimum of 10 percent of weatherized homes for each Subgrantee will be completed with additional inspections completed if recurring inconsistencies are experienced. - Quality Control Inspections on units submitted for reimbursement to NDEE as per Section 3 of WPN 22-4.
 These inspections will include, but not be limited to diagnostic testing, client file review and energy audit review.
 Five (5) percent or greater of all completed units will be inspected for each Subgrantee that utilizes a separate Energy Auditor and Quality Control Inspector.
 Ten (10) percent or greater of all completed units will be inspected for each Subgrantee that utilizes one person to perform both the Energy Auditor and Quality Control Inspections.
 Twenty (20) percent or greater of all completed units will be inspected for each Subgrantee that uses a Quality Control Inspector who works on no more than two thirds of the jobs.
-At least one third of the jobs must be inspected by someone who did not work on the job. - File Review Monitoring completed on every weatherized home receiving an In-Progress or Quality Control Inspection. - Desktop Energy Audit Reviews completed on audits submitted with reimbursement requests to ensure the appropriate audit tool is used, input values are appropriate, energy efficiency measures are identified and implemented according to SIR's for appropriate measures. - February 1, 2018, NDEE implemented a more accountable process for NeWAP Technical Monitoring reporting and follow-up procedures.
-NDEE Technical Monitors started a process where after they have completed an in-progress monitoring or a QCI monitoring visit, they write-up a report to the Subgrantee identifying any findings, concerns, recommendations, commendations, or best practices, and identify any corrective actions that are required.
-The report will be reviewed and signed by the NDEE Grant Section Supervisor and sent to the Subgrantee within 30 days of the monitoring visit.
+At least one third of the jobs must be inspected by someone who did not work on the job.

+- File Review Monitoring completed on every weatherized home receiving an In-Progress or Quality Control Inspection. - Desktop Energy Audit Reviews completed on audits submitted with reimbursement requests to ensure the appropriate audit tool is used, input values are appropriate, energy efficiency measures are identified and implemented according to SIR's for appropriate measures. - Technical Monitoring Reviews/Inspections: NDEE Technical Monitors, after they have completed an inprogress monitoring or a QCI monitoring visit, write-up a report to the Subgrantee identifying any findings, concerns, recommendations, commendations, or best practices, and identify any corrective actions that are required.
+The report is reviewed and signed by the NDEE Grant Section Supervisor and sent to the Subgrantee within 30 days of the monitoring visit.
 The Subgrantee has 30 days to respond and resolve any corrective actions if needed.
-NDEE will utilize a tracking spreadsheet and use the NDEE online database to ensure all follow-up on Technical Monitoring has been completed in a timely manner.

-The NDEE Building Program Specialist also completes a Desktop Energy Audit Reviews on weatherized homes.
+NDEE utilizes a tracking spreadsheet and the NDEE online database to ensure all follow-up on Technical Monitoring has been completed in a timely manner. - The NDEE Building Program Specialist also completes Desktop Energy Audit Reviews on weatherized homes.
 The audits are reviewed to ensure that the appropriate audit tool is used, input values are in accordance with program requirements, energy efficiency measures identified based on SIR's are implemented, etc. Issues and concerns associated with the reviews are discussed in the Quarterly Working Group and any procedural changes are incorporated into the audit process.